labgas/proj_erythritol_1/README.md

 # proj_erythritol_1
-Github repository for the data and code of WP 1 of the FWO-SNSF erythritol project (Teysseire et al, under review)
+Github repository for the data and code of WP 1 of the FWO-SNSF erythritol project (Teysseire et al, J Nutr 2022; DOI: https://doi.org/10.1093/jn/nxac026)